 Cash and cash equivalents consist principally of deposits held in the State Treasury.
-Cash and cash equivalents also include cash on hand, cash in banks for locally held funds, and pooled investments funds held by other governmental agencies with a maturity of three months or less.
+Cash and cash equivalents also include cash on hand, cash in banks for locally held funds, and pooled investments funds held by other governmental agencies and debt securities with a maturity of three months or less.